How to Get Into West Point

 Join an Extracurricular Activity

-West Point is looking for outstanding community members to admit to their school.
+West Point is looking for outstanding community members to be admitted to their school.
 What better way to show how outstanding you are than to excel at an extracurricular activity, particularly one where you can demonstrate your leadership skills?

 Suppose you're keen on applying to West Point and subsequently joining the military.
 In that case, consider becoming a part of the American Legion Boys State or the American Legion Auxiliary Girls State.
 West Point often accepts one applicant per high school enrolled in these programs, so being a part of them will give you a better chance of acceptance!

 Of course, you are not limited to clubs in the military family.
-You may pursue leadership positions on sports teams, academic clubs, or even go after a student government position.
+You may pursue leadership positions on sports teams or academic clubs or even go after a student government position.

 Become a Member of the U.S. Military Beforehand